-While I help my clients with a wide range of legal issues I have developed, over nearly 30 years of practise, very good practical skills and knowledge in the areas of commercial and property law.
+While I help my clients with a wide range of legal issues I have developed, over 30 years of practise, very good practical skills and knowledge in the areas of commercial, property law and trusts.

 I am able to understand concepts and get to the crux of issues quickly.
 My pragmatic and practical approach means that you can expect me to give you answers that will work commercially, and achieve the outcome you need.
 You can also expect me to respond quickly to your phone calls and emails, regardless of how busy I am.